eu-nebulous/sal/README.md

 To use SAL it is manadtory to have the Execution Adapter (ProActive) installed: [here](https://github.com/eu-nebulous/nebulous/wiki/1.1-Installation-Walk%E2%80%90trough-for-Development-&-Evaluation#proactive-scheduler).

 # Report Issue
 In a case of issue, please create the bug error report [here](https://github.com/eu-nebulous/sal/issues).
 When reporting issue, for faster resolution of your problem, please include:
-- the description of the scenario e.g. sequence diagrams which were executed
+- the description of the scenario e.g. Nebulous sequence diagrams which were executed
 - date and time, SAL and ProActive environment
-- SAL logs (especially ones inside of SAL container)
+- SAL [logs](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/README.md#32-view-sal-logs) (especially ones inside of container)
-- ProActive logs i.e. connector-iaas.log
+- ProActive [logs](https://github.com/eu-nebulous/nebulous/wiki/1.1-Installation-Walk%E2%80%90trough-for-Development-&-Evaluation#how-to-check-the-logs-of-proactive) i.e. `connector-iaas.log`
 - ProActive job id (in a case of error during the ProActive workflow execution)
 - detailed description of the action during which it happened